NataliaVelasquez18/Election_Analysis/README.md

 The following are some examples of how this can be done:

-* Having a csv file with the tabulated results such as the following:
+* Having a csv file with the tabulated results in three columns such as the following:

 <img src="https://github.com/nativelasquez-austin/Election_Analysis/blob/main/Resources/csv_file.png" width="250" height="250" />